Azure/PSRule.Rules.Azure/docs/scenarios/azure-template-ci/azure-template-ci.md

 See the [change log](https://github.com/Microsoft/PSRule.Rules.Azure/blob/master/CHANGELOG.md) for the latest version.

 ## Exporting rule data for analysis

-Azure Resource Manager (ARM) templates are a JSON-based file structure.
-While JSON can be natively read by PSRule, ARM templates are typically not static.
-Depending on the parameters provided to a template, resources may differ significantly.

-Important resource properties that should be validated are often variables, parameters or deployed conditionally.
-Under these circumstances, to correctly validate resources in a template, expressions must be resolved.

 In PSRule, the `Export-AzTemplateRuleData` cmdlet resolves a template and returns a resultant set of resources.
 The resultant set of resources can then be validated.